tencentyun/intlcloud-documents/yehe_doc/移动应用/腾讯移动推送/常见问题/Android 常见问题_intl_en.md

-### What callbacks are supported by vendor-specific channels?
+### What callbacks are supported by vendor channels?
 - The Mi channel supports arrival callback and passthrough but not click callback.
 - The Huawei channel supports click callback (custom parameters required) and passthrough (custom parameters ignored) but not arrival callback.
 - The Meizu channel supports arrival callback and click callback but not passthrough.